frederic-perez/AmE-dictionary/data/dictionary.md

 __ample__ _adj_ :nine::m: __1__ Enough or more than enough. _Ample evidence._ _There is ample time for discussion._ __2__ Fairly large or extensive. _Syn_ enough, sufficient, adequate, plenty of, abundant, more than enough, enough and to spare _Ample outdoor seating._ _Ample public seating areas._
 __amplification__ _n_ __2__ Material added to a statement, story, etc, in order to expand or clarify it. _Corrections & Amplifications (newspaper section)._
 __amply__
-__ampoule__ _n_ (ampul, ampule) A glass or plastic vessel used for storing drinks or other liquids; typically cylindrical without handles and with a narrow neck that can be plugged or capped. _Syn_ phial, vial
+__ampoule__ _n_ :two: (ampul, ampule) A glass or plastic vessel used for storing drinks or other liquids; typically cylindrical without handles and with a narrow neck that can be plugged or capped.
+A small glass vial that is sealed after filling and used chiefly as a container for a hypodermic injection solution. _Syn_ phial, vial _Because of his medical condition, he was obligated to carry an ampoule of medicine and a hypodermic needle with him at all times._
 __amusement park__ _n_ :three::hammer:
 __amygdala__ _n_
 __amylum__ _n_ A complex carbohydrate found chiefly in seeds, fruits, tubers, roots and stem pith of plants, notably in corn, potatoes, wheat, and rice. _Syn_ starch :es: almidón _She was on a strict diet and avoided foods with high levels of amylum, sugar, and saturated fat._